fluent/fluentbit-website-v3/_posts/2020-12-03-common-architecture-patterns-with-fluentd-and-fluent-bit.md

 ## Network Device / Syslog aggregator

 While Fluentd and Fluent Bit are Cloud Native Computing Foundation (CNCF) projects, they also work very well with legacy logging infrastructure such as Network / Syslog / Firewall devices.
 One of the most popular inputs for Fluentd and Fluent Bit includes syslog.
 Some users have deployed pure aggregators to capture all the logs and route to security-focused backends.
-These aggregators can also include logic to redact certain messages or processes in a more usable way for security applications in end destinations.
+These aggregators can also include logic to redact certain messages or process messages in a more usable way for security applications in end destinations.

 **Advantages**
 * No agents required; Primarily read from Syslog.